shrividhatri/Matplotlib_plots/README.md

 # Matplotlib_plots

-This reporistory contains some plots of maps with easy code
+This reporistory contains the code for map plots in python language.